anandmali/Injection/README.md

 # Injection

-`A smple demonstrating dependency injection using Dagger 2`
+`A smple demonstrating dependency injection using manual injection, Dagger 2 (with both mvp and mvvm)`

 ## Built with 🛠